Package insert / product label

 After either intravenous infusion or oral capsule administration, the Cmax and AUC values exhibit marked intra- and inter-subject variability.
 This results in variability in the estimates of the absolute oral bioavailability of etoposide oral capsules.

-Cmax and AUC values for orally administered Etoposide Capsules consistently fall in the same range as the Cmax and AUC values for an intravenous dose of one-half the size of the oral dose.
-The overall mean value of oral capsule bioavailability is approximately 50% (range 25-75%).
-The bioavailability of Etoposide Capsules appears to be linear up to a dose of at least 250 mg/m2.
+Cmax and AUC values for orally administered etoposide capsules consistently fall in the same range as the Cmax and AUC values for an intravenous dose of one-half the size of the oral dose.
+The overall mean value of oral capsule bioavailability is approximately 50% (range 25% to 75%).
+The bioavailability of etoposide capsules appears to be linear up to a dose of at least 250 mg/m2.

 Although some minor differences in pharmacokinetic parameters between age and gender have been observed, these differences were not considered clinically significant.

 Etoposide capsules are indicated in the management of the following neoplasms:

 Etoposide capsules are contraindicated in patients who have demonstrated a previous hypersensitivity to etoposide or any component of the formulation.